 The Schwarzwaldhochstraße, or Black Forest High Road, is a beautiful driving route through Germany’s Black Forest region that takes you over the ridges of the low mountains in southwestern Baden-Württemberg.

 The road runs from the spa town Baden-Baden in the north to Freudenstadt in the south, taking in all sorts of little sights and viewpoints along the way.
 We chose to make this a full Black Forest weekend break, but you could definitely do it in a day if you are not as keen on stopping all the time.
-We had the incredible bad luck to do most of this drive in rain and fog, so we missed out on most of the gorgeous views.
-However, the Black Forest lives up to it’s name in that weather, and I was sure we were going to run into an old witch from the fairy tales at any moment, so maybe it wasn’t a bad thing at all!
+We had the incredible bad luck to do most of this drive in rain and fog, so we missed out on most of the gorgeous views we’ve seen on previous drives through the region.
+However, the Black Forest lives up to its name in that weather, and I was sure we were going to run into an old witch from the fairy tales at any moment, so maybe it wasn’t a bad thing at all.

 This route was formalized in the 1930s as holiday car trips began to be a popular way to spend holidays.
-The Black Forest itself has always been a popular hiking destination – with a local milliner opening up one of the first ever tourist offices and publishing hiking maps in the late 19th century.
+The Black Forest itself has always been a popular hiking destination – with a local milliner opening up one of the first ever German tourist offices and publishing hiking maps in the late 19th century.
 If you stop for a little walk on the many trails, you will see the very old trail signposts, many still dating from this period.
 The Black Forest itself takes its name from the Roman legionaries tasked with exploring it, and their experiences in the unfamiliar towering trees, as well as the habit of the local tribes of leaping out and attacking out of nowhere.
-The Brothers Grimm added to the mystique by publishing their books of fairy tales, generally researched from the local people throughout the region.
-Every time we set foot in the Black Forest it feels like the beginning of a fairy tale, I have to say!
+It’s a common misconception that the Brothers Grimm collected their stories around this area, but they were based further north around Kassel.
+Though I have to say, every time we set foot in the Black Forest it feels like the beginning of a fairy tale!

 Where to stop on the Black Forest High Road